 About Unity Gardens

 The San Francisco Bay Area is a beautiful and prosperous place, and in many ways a world leader technologically and culturally.
 However, the recent economic surge in the area comes with growing pains.
 Rising housing prices has become a major issue for many long-term Bay Area residents.
-As the housing market continues to inflate low-income residents are pushed out of their communities by new arrivals able to pay higher rental rates.
+As the housing market continues to inflate, low-income residents are pushed out of their communities by new arrivals who are able to pay higher rental rates.
 In a place with such wealth, there are tremendous levels of inequality, which has in turn caused an epidemic of displacement and homelessness.
 NCLT provides low-income residents with affordable housing that allows them to stay in their community and avoid displacement.

 NCLT values sustainability as part of its mission.
 Just as community land trusts are set up to provide a sustainable housing solution, solar power is a sustainable energy solution.
 Solar adds value to the property and puts more resources back into the hands of the community.
 Ian Winters, Executive Director of Northern California Land Trust says, “Our partnership with RE-volv came at a critical time in NCLT’s history and has helped launch our plan to adapt all of our projects to 100% renewable within the next ten years.
 Our partnership at Unity Gardens helps provide energy equity and permanent affordability to the entire Unity Gardens community with 100% of the energy savings going to low-income residents in terms of reduced utility bills.”

-RE-volv is proud to be partnering with GRID Alternatives, who will install the solar energy system, making it our first joint project.
+RE-volv is proud to be partnering with GRID Alternatives, who installed the solar energy system at Unity Gardens.
 GRID Alternatives is the nation's largest nonprofit solar installer and has a mission of making renewable energy technology and job training accessible to underserved communities.
 A tremendous thanks to our partners, Northern California Land Trust and Patagonia for your support on this project!
 We'd also like to thank our partners at Jinko Solar for donating the solar panels for this installation!